strawberry-graphql/strawberry/docs/guides/permissions.md

 ```

 Your `has_permission` method should do the work to check if this request
-has permission to the field.
+has permission to access the field.

 If the `has_permission` method returns a truthy value or an awaitable resolving to a
 truthy value then the field access will go ahead.